MindscapeHQ/raygun4android/README.md

 You cannot increase the amount beyond the maximum of 64.
 If you decrease the amount, any currently stored cached reports will be deleted.

+### Mobile network type information

+Raygun attaches information about the current network capabilities in every crash report.

+In order to include details about the mobile network type (e.g. "UMTS"), you need to explicitly request the `READ_PHONE_STATE` permission.

+This functionality is optional.
+If this permission is not granted, the mobile network type will appear as "Unknown".
+The library does not request permissions automatically.

 ## Frequently Asked Questions

 * Is there an example app?